Ursolic acid: benefits, dosage, contraindications

-Ursolic acid is an organic compound present in a wide variety of plants and fruits, such as apple and grape skins, rosemary, sage, peppermint, and holy basil (also known as Tulsi).
+Ursolic acid is an organic compound found in a wide variety of plants and fruits, such as the skins of apples and grapes, rosemary, sage, peppermint, and holy basil (also called Tulsi).
 It is a pentacyclic terpenoid, an important class of organic compounds.
 Pentacyclic triterpenoids are intermediates in the biosynthesis of steroid hormones in plants.
-They possess multiple biological activities, including anticancer, anti-diabetic, hepatoprotective, and anti-inflammatory effects.
-Research on ursolic acid remains preliminary, but it could prevent muscle weakness and dystrophy.
-It encourages the development and growth of skeletal muscle cells, thus exhibiting an anabolic effect.
-Under these conditions, ursolic acid can combat muscle capacity reduction linked to aging or promote muscle strength gains in athletes.
-Ursolic acid has also demonstrated interesting anti-inflammatory and anticancer properties, observed in vitro and in vivo.
-Ursolic acid has shown effects on glioma tumors, liver cancer cells, bladder cancer cells, melanoma, and prostate cancer cells in vivo (in mice).
+They exhibit several biological activities, including anticancer, antidiabetic, hepatoprotective, and anti-inflammatory effects.
+Research on ursolic acid remains preliminary, but it may prevent muscle weakness and dystrophy.
+It stimulates the development and growth of skeletal muscle cells, hence its anabolic effect.
+Under these conditions, ursolic acid may help counteract age-related declines in muscle function and promote gains in muscle strength among athletes.
+Ursolic acid has also shown promising anti-inflammatory and anticancer properties, observed in vitro and in vivo.
+Ursolic acid demonstrated in vivo (in mice) effects on glioma tumors, liver cancer cells, bladder cancer cells, melanoma, and prostate cancer cells.
 However, ursolic acid has very low oral bioavailability in humans.
-It is poorly soluble in water, which limits its current use despite its significant pharmacological potential.
+Indeed, ursolic acid is poorly soluble in water.
+These properties currently limit its use, despite its significant pharmacological potential.

 Scientific name(s)